awslabs/threat-composer/docs/BROWSER-EXTENSION.md

 ## Usage

-### Viewing Threat Models on GitHub

-1. Navigate to a `.tc.json` file in any GitHub repository
+1. Navigate to a `.tc.json` file on any supported platform
-2. Look for the "View in Threat Composer" button added by the extension
+2. Look for the "View in Threat Composer" button in the file actions
-3. Click the button to open the threat model in the Threat Composer viewer
+3. Click to open the threat model in the viewer
-4. The threat model will be displayed with full functionality

-### Viewing Threat Models on CodeCatalyst

-1. Navigate to a `.tc.json` file in your CodeCatalyst project
-2. Click the "View in Threat Composer" button
-3. Review the threat model in the integrated viewer

-### Viewing Direct URLs

-1. Navigate to any URL containing `.tc.json` (e.g., raw GitHub URLs)
-2. The extension will detect the file and add the viewing button
-3. Click to open in Threat Composer

-## Features

-### Read-Only Viewing

-- View complete threat models including:
-  - Application information
-  - Architecture diagrams
-  - Data flow diagrams
-  - Assumptions
-  - Threats
-  - Mitigations
-  - Insights

-### Integrated Experience

-- Seamless integration with GitHub and CodeCatalyst UI
-- No need to download files
-- Quick access to threat models during code review
-- Works with public and private repositories (with appropriate access)

-### Offline Capability

-- The Threat Composer web app is bundled within the extension
-- No external dependencies required after installation
-- Fast loading times

 ## Building from Source